A guide to ‘Purchase Necessary’ promotions

 - For the first type of ‘winning moment’, the first entry received after the randomly generated ‘winning moment’ will bag the prize – it could be seconds afterwards, or hours afterwards.
 There could be one winning moment in a week, or a hundred a day!
 If there is no entry between one winning moment and the next, two prizes will usually be awarded after the next winning moment instead, so all prizes are awarded.
 Sometimes, if a prize isn’t won it will be offered in a prize draw for all losing entries at the end of the promotion.

 - For the second type, you actually need to enter during the winning moment rather than afterwards – it could be a moment that’s just one second long!
 For these, only a small percentage of the prizes will be given away.
 An example is McDonald’s Monopoly where they usually have two winning moments every minute – enter during that exact second to win a prize.

-- Winning moment comps usually require a code from a promotional pack, but not always.
+- Winning moment comps usually require a code from a promotional pack or a receipt upload, but not always.

 - If you win, you’ll get the winning notification immediately, either online, by email or by text